 There are several types of counseling licensure in Michigan; the main type is Licensed Professional Counselor (LPC).
 Unlike many other states, Michigan does not have specific requirements for clinical counseling beyond this license or continuing education requirements for LPCs.
-There are currently 16,930 counselors working in Michigan in the main counseling occupational groups with promising projected job growth over the coming years.1-5 To learn more about the various types of counseling licensure and projected counseling job opportunities in this Midwestern state, read our guide below.
+As of May 2021, there are over 18,350 counselors working in Michigan in the main counseling occupational groups with promising projected job growth over the coming years.1-6 To learn more about the various types of counseling licensure and projected counseling job opportunities in this midwestern state, read our guide below.

 Table of Contents

 - How to Become a Counselor in Michigan

 - Additional Counseling Careers and Licenses in Michigan

 - Certified Advanced Alcohol and Drug Counselor (CAADC)

 - Counseling Associations in Michigan

 Licensure and a master’s degree in a related area are required for most types of counseling in Michigan.
 Many schools in Michigan offer degrees that will meet state licensing requirements.
 You may also find that programs from schools in other states meet Michigan’s education guidelines.
 Each type of licensure may also have other requirements, such as exams or work experience.
 If you already hold a license in another state and are looking to practice in Michigan, visit our Counseling License Reciprocity Guide.

 1. Decide which area of counseling to pursue.